Are you looking for good questions to ask your spouse today to strengthen your relationship?

 32) Exactly what is the happiest memory you have had with me?

-33) Do you before think that you would be healthier with another man/woman?
+33) Do you think you would be healthier with another man/woman?

 34) If you could paint me a photo now, what would the image be, and why did you choose to draw this?

-35) What do you find interesting about me when we are having s*x?
+35) What do you find interesting about me when we have s*x?

 36) Have you ever experienced fantasies about us being alone in some cool spots and doing something special?

-37) In ten years, do you think we would still be together?
+37) In ten years, do you think we will still be together?

-38) Just what would you like me to keep in mind when I am eighty-something years old?
+38) What would you like me to keep in mind when I am eighty-something years old?